-Henri Nyakarundi is the founder of ARED, a solar kiosk platform used for product distribution network in rural and urban areas in East Africa.
+Henri Nyakarundi is the founder of ARED, a solar kiosk platform used as a product distribution network in rural and urban areas in East Africa.

 One thing I new was the lack of electricity in Rwanda was a big problem.
 Sixty percent of population have a cellphone but less than 15% have access to electricity.